Professor Ian Ralston

 MA Honours Archaeology, First Class; University of Edinburgh; 1972

-Supervisor: Professor Stuart Piggott, FBA: External examiner, Professor Barry W Cunliffe, FBA.
+Supervisor: Professor Stuart Piggott, FBA: External examiner, Professor Sir Barry W Cunliffe, FBA.

 UNIVERSITY CAREER SINCE GRADUATION: